Workers' Compensation Law

 Once the permanent disability has been established, the injured worker is entitled either to an Award of permanent disability which is paid in weekly amounts with medical care; or what is called a Compromise and Release which is a lump sum payment but with no further medical care paid for by the workers' compensation insurance company.

-The level of permanent disability is usually contested by employers and insurance companies and there are often conflicting medical opinions on this issue.
-Disputes as to the nature and extent of permanent disability can be negotiated through a settlement but if negotiation is not possible it will be determined by a workers' compensation judge after a trial.
-There are no juries in Workers' Compensation Law.
+The level of permanent disability is usually contested by the insurance companies and this dispute must be resolved by a Qualified Medical Examiner (QME).
+Disputes as to the nature and extent of permanent disability can be negotiated through a settlement but if negotiation is not possible it will be determined by a workers’ compensation judge after a trial.
+There are no juries in Workers’ Compensation Law.

 If an injured worker can perform the essential functions of the job he or she may be entitled to a "reasonable accommodation" from the employer which would allow the injured worker to return to his or her regular job with certain accommodations or modifications as long as the accommodations or modifications do not create a "hardship" on the employer.